HiddenLayerDesign/Paddle-of-Theseus/README.md

 ## Repository Contents
 * **/Software/PadleFirmware** - Software Arduino project to program the Teensy LC/4.0.
 This Teensy is the main microcontroller for this project, and uses input sensor data to output MIDI commands to an external controller.
 * **/Software/ClientApp** - Software [FBS](https://build-system.fman.io/)-based [PyQtSA](https://github.com/spencerarrasmith/PyQtSA) project that builds a GUI application to allow users to configure the Paddle's saved settings in EEPROM.
+* **/Software/StubPaddle** - Software Python program for ClientApp development to simulate a USB connection to the paddle.
+Requires a virtual COM port program on Windows to run.
 * **/Hardware/Fritzing**   - Fritzing file for project Hardware _NOTE: HW Diagram uses a Teensy3.1 but I have verified proper function on Teensy4.0 and TeensyLC_
 * **/Hardware/Diagrams**   - HW diagrams generated from the Fritzing file; currently these include a schematic, PCB image, and breadboard diagram
 * **/Hardware/Components** - This contains the bill-of-materials for the relevant *electronics only* for this product.

 ## Features
 This project will create a bass-guitar-like skeumorphic MIDI instrument out of a standard rowing paddle (or arbitrary instrument body) and sensors.
-The Teensy microcontroller will take in sensor values and provide MIDI output to an external Audio DAW (In our case, we use Ableton Live and https://midi.city).
+The Teensy microcontroller will take in sensor values and provide MIDI output to an external Audio DAW (In our case, we use Ableton Live and sometimes https://midi.city).

 ## Implementation Requirements
-Implementing this project will require some knowledge of electronics, prototyping, and potentially physical fabrication.
+Implementing this project will require some knowledge of electronics, prototyping, and physical fabrication.

 ### Software Requirements
 - [Arduino IDE](https://www.arduino.cc/en/Main/Software)